EstebanSuarezCalvo/SO/processes.md

 - The Process Control Block keeps the data relevant to one process that the O.S. uses to manage it (PCB)

 It usually includes:
-- Identification:
-    - Process identifier
-    - Parent process identifier
+- Identification
-    - User and group identifiers
-- Scheduling:
+- Scheduling
-    - State of the process
-    - If the process is blocked, event the process is waiting for
-    - Scheduling parameters: process priority and other information relevant to the scheduling algorithm
-- References to the asigned memory regions:
+- References to the asigned memory regions
-    - Data region
-    - Code region
-    - Stack region
-- Assigned resources:
-    - Open files: file descriptor table
-    - Assigned communication ports
+- Assigned resources
 - Inter-process comunication information

 [Process Control Block](https://www.youtube.com/watch?v=4s2MKuVYKV8&ab_channel=NesoAcademy)